qpoisson/TangoMapper/README.md

 ### Building without Unity
 ---
 Currently there is no way to build the project without the Unity editor.
-A .apk file will be placed inside the repository.
+There will be a .apk file in the repository which can then be installed through the Google Tango.

-### Building with Unity
+### Getting Started with Unity
 ---
 Unity can build for many platforms including Android which the Google Tango uses.
-Follow these instructions from the [Google Unity getting started](https://developers.google.com/project-tango/apis/unity/).
+Follow these instructions from the [Google Unity getting started website](https://developers.google.com/project-tango/apis/unity/).

 ##### What version should I use?
 This project was built and tested using Unity version 3.4.1.f on Windows 10.